-For Batter BreadTM/Cake, Jam and Dough cycles, the order of ingredients is not important.
+For Batter BreadTM/Cake and Jam Cycles, the order of ingredients is not important.
 Make a small indentation on top of the dry ingredients (not so deep it reaches the wet layer) and add the yeast to the indentation.

 This order of adding ingredients is important, especially when using the Timer, because it keeps the yeast away from the liquid ingredients until it's time to knead them together.
 (Liquid ingredients will activate the yeast.)